ethanlshen/ethanlshen.github.io/index.md

 - Efficient model architectures.
 - AI and social/natural sciences.

-**I will be joining the [AI2](https://allenai.org/) as a research intern starting March 2025, and Tesla FSD as a research intern starting September 2025.**
+**Update: I will be joining the Allen Institute of AI as a research intern on the OLMo team beginning March 2025.
+Following that, I will be a research intern on Tesla FSD starting September 2025.**

 ## Publications